-APPROXIMATE DATE OF CO OMMENCEMENT O F PROPOSED SALE TO THE PUBLIC: From 1 ime to time after t he e effective date o of this registration statement.
+APPROXIMATE DATE OF COMMENCEMENT OF PROPOSED SALE TO THE PUBLIC: From time to time after the effective date of this registration statement.

-If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. \Box
+If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box.

-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box. ⊠
+If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box.